We felt it was time to sit down and share our story of parental alienation, from it’s inception:

 Having been interested in genealogy for many, many years, when my husband’s first grandchild was born and I was putting together a family history for her, I offered to include our alienating parent’s side of the family.
 She thought that was a wonderful idea and shared a great deal of information about her family so that I could include it in our family tree.
 After I received these messages from her, I, of course, deleted her family from our family tree, per her request.

-As of this writing (February, 2016), over eight years after our alienating parent asked me to remove all of her families from my online tree (which I did), she still has more of my ancestors on her online family tree than she does of her own ancestors!
+As of this writing (2018), over ten years after our alienating parent asked me to remove all of her families from my online tree (which I did), she still has more of my ancestors on her online family tree than she does of her own ancestors!
 She has thousands of my family on her tree.
 I have asked her to remove them.
 She has refused.
 All I can say is: Welcome to our World!

 February, 2008 was when my husband and his children mutually decided to end their relationship with each other.
 It had been a long time coming, and — unfortunately — inevitable.